-My laptop battery is faulty, when I connect my laptop to the AC adapter, the battery starts to get charged but after some minutes (random) the battery LED light becomes orange and that means that, even if the computer is being supplied by the AC adapter, the battery is not getting recharged.
+My laptop battery is faulty, when I connect my laptop to the AC adapter, the battery starts to get charged but after some minutes (random)

 The solution is unplug and plug again the AC adapter.